SumoLogic/sumologic-documentation/docs/search/get-started-with-search/search-basics/quick-search-collectors-sources.md

 3. Click the icon.

     The Search page opens with the Collector, Source, or Source Category prefilled.
 The search starts running automatically.
-After the search  results are displayed, you can modify the search settings, if needed, as you would for any other search.
+After the search  results are displayed, you can modify the search settings, if needed, as you'd for any other search.

     ![run search from Collection page.png](/img/search/get-started-search/search-basics/collector-source.png)